 Dr. Filbin attended Baylor College of Medicine in Houston (MD, 1998), and thereafter completed a residency in Emergency Medicine at the combined Harvard-Affiliated Emergency Medicine Residency (HAEMR) program in Boston (2002).
 He has practiced emergency medicine at Mass General since 2002; his research has focused on early detection and management of septic shock.

-Dr. Filbin has been a leader in the Mass General Sepsis Care Redesign and Partners-wide sepsis initiatives.
+Dr. Filbin has been a leader in the Mass General Sepsis Care Redesign and Mass General Brigham-wide sepsis initiatives.
 He has received funding from the MIT-Mass General Grand Challenge, CRICO Risk Management Foundation, and Nihon-Kohden Corporation for his work in early detection, intervention, and quality assessment for patients with septic shock in the Emergency Department.

 Dr. Nagurney, attending physician at the Massachusetts General Hospital Department of Emergency Medicine, received his MD from Cornell University Medical College.
 He also has an MPH from the Harvard University School of Public Health.
 Dr. Nagurney completed his residency at The New York Hospital-Cornell University Medical Center and the Memorial Sloan-Kettering Hospital.
 He also completed a fellowship in Public Health and General Internal Medicine and Ambulatory Care at the New York Hospital's Cornell University Medical Center.

 In his capacity as Clinical Research Director, Dr. Nagurney oversees and conducts significant research regarding many aspects of emergency care, and he assists other principal investigators in study design, human subject considerations and research methodology.
 He has also developed a curriculum in research methodology, and teaches approaches to research for the Harvard Affiliated Emergency Medicine Residency program.